BradipoCoder/MekitCrmApplication/src/Mekit/Bundle/RelationshipBundle/readme.md

 Relationship Bundle
 ===================

-This bundle is responsible for managing multiple relationships between entities.
+This bundle is being removed - DO NOT USE!